samuelfchen/rda-1/README.md

 ## Getting Started

-This repo includes the RDA-encoding spec and an RDA encoding API which is implemented in [C#](https://github.com/foldda/rda/tree/main/src/CSharp), [Java](https://github.com/foldda/rda/blob/main/src/Java/), and [Python](https://github.com/foldda/rda/blob/main/src/Python).
-There are only two "parts" in the API.
-To start, simply include the provided source files in your project and start using the API methods like in the example below.
+This repo includes the RDA Encoding spec and an RDA-encoding API which is implemented in [C#](https://github.com/foldda/rda/tree/main/src/CSharp), [Java](https://github.com/foldda/rda/blob/main/src/Java/), and [Python](https://github.com/foldda/rda/blob/main/src/Python).
+To start, simply include the provided source files in your project and start using the API, which has only two "parts" as explained below.

 _*** There is no installation or other dependency required for using the API. ***_

 #### _API Part 1: the Rda class_

-The _Rda class_ includes implementation of both RDA encoding and decoding, and is intuitively modeled as a "container".
-It provides the following methods:
+The _Rda class_ is all you need for programming with RDA.
+It intuitively modeled as a "container" and provides methods for both RDA encoding and decoding:

 * **Setter-Getter** methods are for assigning and retrieving the container's content using index-based addresses,
 * **ToString** method is for RDA-encoding, i.e. serializing the container object and its content into a string, and
-* **Parse** method is for RDA-decoding, i.e. converting an RDA-encoded string back to a Rda container object in a program.
+* **Parse** method is for RDA-decoding, i.e. de-serializing an RDA-encoded string to an RDA container object in a program.

-The following example (in C#[^3]) gives a glimpse of how (simple) these methods can be used -
+The following code example (in C#[^3]) demonstrates how (simple) to use these methods -

 [^3]: Methods of using the Java API and the Python API are very similar.